Mubarock/Mubarock/README.md

 - 👋 Hi, I’m @Mubarock
-- 👀 I’m interested in learning more android through internships
+- 👀 I’m interested in learning front end development.
-- 🌱 I’m currently learning kotlin for android development
+- 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on android projects
+- 💞️ I’m looking to collaborate on front end projects
 - 📫 How to reach me Whatsapp @ 08102111432

 <!---